maks-rafalko/eslint-plugin-proper-tests/docs/rules/no-long-arrays-in-test-each.md

 # Disallow using long arrays with objects inside `test.each()` or `it.each()`.
 Force moving them out of the file (`proper-tests/no-long-arrays-in-test-each`)

-💼 This rule is enabled in the ✅ `recommended` config.
+💼 This rule is enabled in the following configs: ☑️ `flat/recommended`, ✅ `recommended`.

 <!-- end auto-generated rule header -->